chrissimpkins/naked-docs/toolshed_types_xminheap.rst

 			:param int item_priority: an integer that represents the priority of the item from 1 (min) to x (max).
 It is possible to assign the same priority level to multiple items in the queue.

 			:returns: (*item type dependent*) returns the lowest priority item which is defined as the item that has the lowest ``item_priority`` value.
 If multiple items have the same value, they are returned on a first-in, first-out order (FIFO).
 If the item that is pushed to the queue is the lowest priority item, it is immediately returned.
+If the queue is empty, returns ``None``.

 Examples